 How to monitor air quality?

 An average CO2 monitor typically includes the ability to measure only carbon dioxide concentrations.
 Additional advanced models also include measurements for temperature, relative humidity, barometric pressure, or particulate matter.
-One should understand that when using an air quality device whether it is a desktop, wall-mount, or handheld unit, you should never place the instrument near an air conditioner vent, open window, or anywhere that ventilation can directly interfere.
+One should understand that when using an air quality device whether it is a desktop, wall-mount, or handheld unit, you should never place the instrument near an air conditioner vent, open window, or anywhere that ventilation can have a direct effect.

-Once you have placed your device on a firm surface or mounted it to the wall, ensure that there is power supplied to the device either through a wall plug or the devices built-in batteries.
+Once you have placed your device on a firm surface or mounted it to the wall, ensure that there is power supplied to the device either through a wall plug, hard wiring, or you may use some devices built-in batteries.
 The devices need the proper power supply to ensure accurate readings.
 Once the device is powered on, the user may notice a standard 30-second countdown or warm-up period, dependent upon the device.
-This 30-second countdown will confirm that the sensor is stabilized and ready to take accurate readings.
+This countdown will confirm that the sensor is stabilized and ready to take accurate readings.

 You will now be ready to measure and view the concentrations of carbon dioxide gas, which will be displayed in the "ppm" value.